artemkv/project-air/README.md

 		duration
 ```

-This would create the docker container that you could pull from the Docker Hub and push into production.
+This would create the docker container that you could pull from the DockerHub and push into production.
 The service would have 1 endpoint that:
 - Returns 200 OK with movie data in the JSON response
 - Returns 404 Not Found if not found
 - Uses in-momory database with auto-generated table "movie", if zero config is provided
 - Issues a select statement against the existing "movie" table, if connection string is provided
 - Logs request/response/query
+- etc

 ## REST Guidelines